 With an estimated seven million blog posts being uploaded onto sites like Blogger, WordPress, and Tumblr daily, it’s safe to say that there is no shortage of competition in the blogging universe.
 Due to this, bloggers must attract readership by any means possible, whether by catching their eye with punchy headlines or drawing them in with captivating images.

 But nowadays, bloggers must rely on much more than just aesthetics.
-In a world where smartphones and tablets dominate every aspect of our personal and professional lives, optimising your blog for mobile use is no longer an option – it’s a necessity.
+In a world where smartphones and tablets dominate every aspect of our personal and professional lives, optimizing your blog for mobile use is no longer an option – it’s a necessity.
 With more and more of the population using their handheld devices to access the internet, making your site mobile-friendly is essential so you don’t lose readership and reach your target demographic.

 While the assumption behind responsive design is that it takes tons of coding, which can take away the visual appeal of your blog, this is far from the truth!
 There are many ways to make your blog mobile-friendly while maintaining its professional yet aesthetic appearance, from reducing the size of images using a PDF compressor and sticking to simple designs to using standard fonts and increasing your website’s speed.